 Write down the Common Name (CN) for your SSL Certificate.
 The CN is the fully qualified name

 for the system that uses the certificate.
-If you are using Dynamic DNS, your CN should have a
+For static DNS, use the hostname

 Run the following OpenSSL command to generate your private key and public certificate.
 Answer